-The project maintained an ongoing dialogue with the regulatory authorities at the macro level (Superintendencia de Bancos, related government departments and sector relevant institutions like Corporación Financiera Nacional) to facilitate dialogue platforms between government representatives, representatives of the Federation of
+The project maintained an ongoing dialogue with the regulatory authorities at the macro level (Superintendencia de Bancos, related government departments and sector relevant institutions like Corporación Financiera Nacional) to facilitate dialogue platforms between aovernment representatives. representatives of the Federation of Cooperatives and international experts.
+International and national good practice, experiences and lessons for further improvement the of regulatory environment for SACCOs were exchanged.

-&lt;sup>1 A closed cooperative only accepts members and is not supervised by the banking regulator.
+2 A closed cooperative only accepts members and is not supervised by the banking regulator.